hamzamoussadeq02/Mini-SOC-Challenge/README.md

 ```
 For more details on each step of the pipeline refer to the workflow file.

-Upon reading the pipeline, it is clear that even though the trivy scan find high/critical vulnerablities the pipeline will not fail and that is because it will always find them and that will cause the pipeline to never pass.
+Upon reading the pipeline, it is clear that even though the trivy scan finds high/critical vulnerablities the pipeline will not fail and that is because it will always find them and that will cause the pipeline to never pass.
 To make it fail simply change the exit code from 0 to 1 like this:
 ```bash
 trivy image --exit-code 0 --severity HIGH,CRITICAL -o $REPORT_FILE $IMAGE # no fail
 trivy image --exit-code 1 --severity HIGH,CRITICAL -o $REPORT_FILE $IMAGE # fail on high/critical